 Patient Education:

-Family physicians educate patients about preventive measures, healthy lifestyle choices, disease management, and treatment options.
-Primary Care physicians encourage patients to take charge of their health and make informed decisions.
+Family physicians not only educate patients about preventive measures, healthy lifestyle choices, disease management, and treatment options but also emphasize the importance of proactive engagement.
+Furthermore, primary care physicians consistently encourage patients to take charge of their health and, as a result, make well-informed decisions that promote long-term wellness.

 Health Promotion: